Joe-Collins-1986/BitWise-DRF/README.md

 An Agile methodology was applied to the development and implementation of this project.

-The project development as a whole was was run in multiple iterations/sprints each targeting a number of User Stories.
+The project development as a whole was run in multiple iterations/sprints each targeting a number of User Stories.
 However, due to the relience of the frontend development on the API the first iteration/sprint was assigned to the Backend in it's entirety.

-Each User Story was moved out of a backlog and assigned to the iteration with a priority label (Must Have, Should Have, Could Have). **Note:** Due the completion of all userstories within the iteration assinged deadline there was no reason to move any of the user stories back to Backlog and generate a following backend iteration with revised priority labels.
+Each User Story was moved out of a backlog and assigned to the iteration with a priority label (Must Have, Should Have, Could Have).

+**Note:** Due the completion of all userstories within the iteration assigned deadline there was no reason to move any of the user stories back to Backlog and generate a following backend iteration with revised priority labels.

 To manage the Agile backend iteration I used the projects function within my GitHub account, pulling User Stories into a KanBan Board.